iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

-The robot sensorized skin and the iFeel haptic nodes are fundamental for the body \emph{haptic feedback}.
-A touch on the robot arm is mimicked by a vibration on the robot arms, thus providing a mean of physical interaction.
+\paragraph{Touch feedback} The iFeel haptic nodes reproduce a touch occurring on the robot arm. {The} sensorized skin mounted on the robot arms {detects} a contact that is reproduced on the operator's arms through a vibration.

-Finally, the SenseGlove provides \emph{touch} feedback by means of vibration motors in each fingertip and through a set of brakes able to produce up to 20\unit{\newton} of passive force per finger.